Bankruptcy of a crypto exchange

 Ownership of coins

-If you hold your cryptocurrencies on a centralized crypto exchange, you generally do not own the actual coins, but only a claim to them within your account.
-This means that if the exchange becomes insolvent, you may lose access to your coins.
+If you hold your cryptocurrencies on a centralized crypto exchange, you usually don't own the actual coins, but only a claim to them within your account.
+This means that in the event of an exchange insolvency, access to your coins may be lost.

-With decentralized platforms or wallets, on the other hand, users hold the private keys to their coins.
-This form of storage offers a higher level of security, as the coins are not stored on a central platform.
+With decentralized platforms or wallets, on the other hand, users have the private keys to their coins.
+This form of storage offers greater security, as the coins are not stored on a central platform.

 Liquidation and insolvency proceedings

-In the event of insolvency, an insolvency administrator will be appointed to manage the assets of the exchange.
-Access to digital currencies may be restricted during the insolvency proceedings.
+In the event of insolvency, an insolvency administrator is appointed to manage the assets of the stock exchange.
+Access to digital currencies could be restricted during insolvency proceedings.

-Insolvency proceedings often lead to appropriate legal checks in which existing customer claims to the coins held in the P2P (peer-to-peer) model are reviewed.
+Insolvency proceedings often result in appropriate legal formal checks, during which existing customer claims for coins held in the P2P (peer-to-peer) model are reviewed.

-In many countries, certain legal regulations apply in insolvency proceedings.
-Customers could attempt to assert their claims to the cryptocurrencies held as part of the proceedings.
+In many countries, there are certain legal regulations in insolvency proceedings.
+As part of the process, customers could try to assert their claims on the cryptocurrencies they hold.
 However, the success of such claims depends on the respective conditions and laws of the country.

 What can you do?